Film / Phenomenon

 - Super Speed Reading: George is seen reading a book simply by flipping through pages.
 At one point he claims to read 4 or 5 books a day.

 - The Topic of Cancer: One night, the main character sees a flash of unearthly light, hears a strange sound, and falls unconscious.
 When he wakes up, he's got super-intelligence and even psychic powers.
-Turns out he's got a massive cancerous tumor in his brain that by complete coincidence happens to enhance certain functions by pushing against rarely activated parts of it.
-The flash of light was an epileptic hallucination brought upon by the cancer.
-Oh, and the main character is also dying.
+Turns out he's got a massive cancerous tumor in his brain which, by complete coincidence, happens to enhance certain functions by pushing against rarely activated parts of it.
+The flash of light was an epileptic hallucination brought about by the cancer.
+Oh, and he's also dying.